We decided to go on a wee adventure today; before we’re entirely stuck in the house for who-knows-how-long.

 (My paternal grandfather was also in WWII, an RCAF aerial photographer.
 However, I never had the pleasure of meeting him and forging a bond.
 Also, he was never stationed in Normandy.
 Though there was a small section about our military in Italy, where he was, and I found it fascinating).

 There was one great interactive computer exhibit that I was playing with.
 It was a large touch-screen wherein you could select any Canadian regiment that was in Normandy and then be lead through a slideshow of their movements through the area after landing.
 I selected the 1CPB and it started with them helping liberate Pegasus Bridge and fend off the Nazis for many days to keep it.
 With my knowledge of my grandfather’s battle history and when he entered Normandy, it was at about slide 8 or 9 of about 25.
-The unit had a Throughout this slideshow, there are a few photos and snapshots, not many- mostly of the men in repose or relaxing.
+Throughout this slideshow, there are a few photos and snapshots, not many- mostly of the men in repose or relaxing.
 About halfway through, this large close-up photo pops up:

 It looked somewhat familiar.
 I read the caption.
 And then I burst into tears.
 My Papa spent our whole lives telling us about Andy.
 Andy was his best friend.
 They went through training together and then entered battle together.